camunda/camunda-platform-helm/MIGRATION.md

 > **Be aware** you need to disable tasklist and operate, since they are enabled per default.

-As described earlier the gateway object was moved into an own chart, called now `zeebe-gateway`.
+As described earlier the gateway object was moved into an own chart, called now `zeebeGateway`.

 ```yaml
 global: